1. The atmosphere is the envelope of_____________.

 Explanation: The atmosphere thins with altitude but extends ~1600 km above Earth.

-6. The lowest layer of the atmosphere is:
+6. The lowest layer of the atmosphere is_____________.

 A) Stratosphere